Danny Trejo: Life of crime and incarceration

 At age seven, Trejo participated in his first drug deal.
 He was first arrested at the age of 10, but experienced his first incarceration at Eastlake Juvenile Hall in 1956.

 Throughout the 1960s, Trejo's life consisted predominantly of intermittent jail stints in the California prison system.
 The accounts of his prison chronology, though, are notably conflicting; by one account, his final term in custody is said to have ended in 1972.
 However, Trejo did time in various juvenile offenders' camps, including three years at Camp Glenn Rockey, San Dimas, for maiming a sailor (stabbing him in the face with broken glass), followed by numerous California prisons between 1959 and 1969; "I was in San Quentin, Folsom, Soledad, Vacaville, Susanville, Sierra".

 While doing a stint in Los Angeles County jail in 1961, he met Charles Manson, whom he described as a "dirty, greasy, scrawny white boy" who was allegedly a talented hypnotist.

 Trejo arrived at San Quentin State Prison in 1966, and his heroin use worsened shortly thereafter.
 He was a debt collector and drug dealer, often participating in or witnessing acts of serious violence, including murder.
 Simultaneously while imprisoned, Trejo focused on boxing and became a champion in San Quentin's lightweight and welterweight divisions.

 Regarding himself, Trejo has suggested his physical appearance contributed to his constantly getting into trouble.
 In 1968, a prison riot broke out during Cinco de Mayo at Soledad.
 From that fracas, Trejo ended up in solitary confinement, facing capital charges and, potentially, the death penalty, after hitting a guard with a rock.
 While in solitary, Trejo found faith and became a member of a 12-step program, having first attended one "by accident" aged 15.
 He successfully overcame his drug addictions, recalling in 2011 that he had been sober for the previous 42 years.
 Also while incarcerated, he earned his high-school diploma.

-In July 1969, Trejo was released from custody and returned to Pacoima, Los Angeles, having served five years of a 10-year prison sentence.
+Trejo was released from prison in 1969, and has remained sober since his release.

 Prior to his film career, Trejo worked as a labor foreman for developer Saul Pick, and contributed toward the construction of the Cinerama Dome.
 He was also a gardener, salesperson, part owner of a lawn care company, and has been a substance abuse counselor since 1973.